random-goose/precog-task/README.md

 When I quantified the bias present in the NLP model on the axis of caste (by using the last names of people rather than the names of the caste themself) we can look at the data to draw conclusions based on the data gathered.
 Based on the data, there does not appear to be a lot of bias, but the bias that does exist is rather sporadic.
 When the data is arranged in an order, we can observe the order is: Vaisya < Sudra < Kshatriya < Bramhin.

-## Task 2:Analyzing Prompts and Replies for Fairness in Legal AI
+## Task 2: Analyzing Prompts and Replies for Fairness in Legal AI

 ### Prologue
-Before getting to analyzing the prompts, I would just try to put the fact that the predictions made by this model have a *large* tendency towards predicting false positives, out of the 4060 verdicts present, there are a total of 20300 predictions, in which 10025 are false positives, where the true output is a no, but the model predicted a yes.
+Before getting to analyzing the prompts, I would just try to put the fact that the predictions made by this model have a *large* tendency towards predicting false positives, out of the 4060 verdicts present, out of which, 2041 were false positives, where the true output is a no, but the model predicted a yes.

-That represents a 49.384% rate of false positives.
+That represents a 50.37% rate of false positives.
 When analyzing the verdicts where all five of the predictions were false positives, a rather high 1002 verdicts were found.
-Note: this is only on the first (alpha) dataset
+Note: this is only on the first (alpha) dataset.

 Out of which, after analyzing 119 of them, there were some cases where the "true output" was false, such as the case of Elizabeth, a Christian woman who partook in a bank robbery.
 The true output was labeled as a no, even though it should have been a yes.